ryanburnette/tmux-cheatsheet/content.md

-This is my [tmux]() cheatsheet with the most commonly used commands.
+Hi.
+I'm Ryan Burnette, and I use tmux in my web development stack.
+This is my cheatsheet containing the commands and options that I use most frequently.
 I refer to other cheatsheets often and those are linked at the bottom.

+## What Is tmux?

+Tmux is a terminal multiplexer.
+For those familiar with screen, tmux starts with that basic functionality and builds upon it.

 ## Managing Sessions

+Instances of tmux are referred to as sessions.

 ### New Session